 Despite market volatility, BNG Bank has consistently been able to lend to the Dutch public sector at advantageous rates, given the bank's low funding costs compared with those of commercial banks.
 The bank's narrow public-policy mandate translates into concentrations in its loan portfolio.
-However, these concentrations mainly relate to Dutch local governments and housing associations that benefit from direct guarantees on their liabilities from the central government (€87.5 billion as of the end of June 2017, including off-balance-sheet exposures), and, thus, do not entail any capital charge.
+However, these concentrations mainly relate to Dutch local governments and housing associations that benefit from guarantees on their liabilities from the central government (€86.7 billion at year-end 2017, including off-balance-sheet exposures), and, thus, do not entail any capital charge.
+The bank has also started export financing under the central government's Export Credit Guarantee.

-A small share (€11.9 billion or 11% of total loans and advances, including off-balance-sheet exposures as of the end of June 2017) of the bank's lending is subject to a capital charge.
+A small share (€11.5 billion or 12% of total loans and advances, including off-balance-sheet exposures at year-end 2017) of the bank's lending is subject to a capital charge.
 These exposures consist of loans, for example, to public-private partnerships.
 Concentration risks in such loans are modest and volumes are closely monitored.
 The bank does not intend to materially increase its share of such loans in the foreseeable future.

-BNG Bank's securities portfolio mainly consists of highly rated securities.
+BNG Bank's securities portfolio (€16.7 billion at year-end 2017) mainly consists of highly rated securities.
 The portfolio is primarily invested in government debt, bonds with government guarantees and covered bonds.
-As of the end of June 2017, this portfolio is mainly composed of securities rated from Aaa to A (86%) and securities in the Baa range (9%).
-Non-investment-grade securities only represent 5% of the portfolio (€515 million or around 13% of the bank's shareholders' equity).

-BNG Bank's overall exposures to the GIIPS1 economies through both its loan and securities portfolios amounted to €1.9 billion (or 47% of its shareholders' equity as of the end of June 2017), down from €2.4 billion at year-end 2016 (or 64% its shareholders' equity).
+At year-end 2017, this portfolio is mainly composed of securities rated from Aaa to A (92%) and securities in the Baa range (6%).
+Non-investment-grade securities only represent 2% of the portfolio (€294 million or around 8% of the bank's CET1 capital at year-end 2017).
+BNG Bank's overall exposures to the GIIPS1 economies through both its loan and securities portfolios amounted to €1.8 billion (or 52% of its CET1 capital at year-end 2017), down from €2.4 billion at year-end 2016 (or 74% of its CET capital).
 Exposures were primarily in the form of covered bonds, asset backed securities and residential mortgage-backed securities.